texx94/Teaching-HEIGVD-AMT-2019-Project-Two/README.md

 ## Description

-In this repos you will find a Spring server that exposes two RESTful APIs.
+In this repo you will find a Spring server that exposes two RESTful APIs.
 The first APIs is used to manage users accounts (auth-server).
 The second API exposes 3 entites (User - WatchedMovie - Movie) and is used to keep a history of the viewed movies (movie-server).